-The Royal Concertgebouw Orchestra is performing Stravinsky’s compelling opera–oratorio Oedipus rex as part of the thematic concert series Man and Myth.
+The Concertgebouworkest is performing Stravinsky’s compelling opera–oratorio Oedipus rex as part of the thematic concert series Man and Myth.
 The figure of Oedipus inspired Theo Verbey to compose a new work commissioned by the orchestra.

-The Finnish conductor Santtu-Matias Rouvali is making his first appearance with the Royal Concertgebouw Orchestra, leading it in Stravinsky’s Oedipus rex, which is preceded by Verdi's La forza del destino and the world premiere of a work by the Dutch composer Theo Verbey.
+The Finnish conductor Santtu-Matias Rouvali is making his first appearance with the Concertgebouworkest, leading it in Stravinsky’s Oedipus rex, which is preceded by Ariadne, a new work written for this programme by the recently unexpectedly deceased Dutch composer Theo Verbey.